Miracle of the Relic of the Cross at the Ponte di Rialto: History

 The subject of the paintings was to be the miracles of a fragment of the True Cross.
 The item had been donated to the brotherhood by Philippe de Mézières (or Filippo Maser), chancellor of the Kingdom of Cyprus and Jerusalem in 1369, and soon became the object of veneration in the city.

-The canvasses were all executed in 1494–1496.
+The canvasses were all executed between 1496–1501.
 All survive today, aside from that by Perugino, and were donated to the Gallerie dell'Accademia in 1820 after the fall of the Venetian Republic and Napoleonic suppressions.

 In December 2019, conservation treatment sponsored by the non-profit organization Save Venice Inc. was undertaken in order to remove surface dirt, old varnish, discolored inpainting and residue left from earlier 19th-century treatments.